kmonsoor/open-bengali-translations/README.md

 Encouraged to but not required to
 --------------------------------------------
- - share back the string that will be translated / added for that software and from/into Bengali
+ - share back the string(s) that will be translated / added for that software and from/into Bengali

 Permitted to
 ----------------